 - Reasons for wanting the surgery and desired results

-During your consultation, Dr. Ortega will perform a brief physical exam.
+During your consultation, Dr. Simon will perform a brief physical exam.
 She will go over the pre- and post-op considerations.
 These include the need to stop taking aspirin and or multivitamins two weeks prior to the thigh lift.
 While patients should be nonsmokers, those who do will be asked to stop smoking for two weeks before the surgery.
 To allow for proper tissue healing, smoking should not be resumed for at least two weeks after the procedure.

 The Ideal Thigh Lift Candidate